 - Incorporation of the company, if a confirmation statement or annual return had not yet been filed

 So, the company must check that all required statutory filings between the last confirmation date and the current confirmation date have been made and that no updates are required to information previously submitted, such as the last list of shareholders and statement of capital provided.
 If filings for transactions within the period have been missed, they must be submitted alongside the confirmation statement.
-For any changes in the period where there is not a separate filing mechanism – like changes to people with significant control (PSCs) or shareholders – the updated information must be included within the confirmation statement itself.
+For any changes in the period where there is not a separate filing mechanism – like changes to shareholders – the updated information must be included within the confirmation statement itself.

 In another article, we run through the full list of what’s included in the confirmation statement.